argoproj/argo-workflows/docs/scaling.md

 ```

 You do not need to have one instance ID per namespace, you could have many or few.

+### Maximum Recursion Depth

+In order to protect users against infinite recursion, the controller has a default maximum recursion depth of 150 calls to templates.

+This protection can be disabled with the environment variable `DISABLE_MAX_RECURSION=true`

 ## Miscellaneous